nikita-jare/task-manager/README.md

 # Task Manager App

-A simple task management application built with React Native + Typescript and Expo.
-This app allows you to add tasks, mark them as complte, and delete them.
+A simple task management application that allows you to add tasks, mark them as complte, and delete them.

 ## Features